sanchitm25/2048/README.md

 # 2048

+Replica of 2048.
-Replica of the famous sliding tile puzzle game.
-Made as a practice project entirely in Java.
+Made entirely in Java.